Fernando-Urbano/forest-through-the-trees/annotations_forest_through_the_trees.md

-# FOREST THROUGH THE TREES: BUILDING CROSS-SECTIONS OF STOCK RETURNS
+# ANNOTATIONS ABOUT FOREST THROUGH THE TREES: BUILDING CROSS-SECTIONS OF STOCK RETURNS
 # Introduction
 What explains expected returns:
 1. the returns of test assets in cross-section